kayode0x/2D-Graphic-Demo/README.md

-# 2D Graphic Demo

-The Breakout Game is a two-dimensional game made with HTML, CSS, and JavaScript.
-The game is based on the old video game Breakout, in which the player moves a paddle to make a ball bounce and break bricks.
-The goal is to get rid of all of the bricks on the screen by pushing the ball away from the bottom of the screen with the paddle.
+# Snake Game

+The Snake Game is a classic two-dimensional game built using HTML, CSS, and JavaScript.
+In this game, the player controls a growing snake, maneuvering it around the screen to eat food and avoid collisions with the walls or its own body.
+The objective is to eat as much food as possible and achieve a high score.

-## How the project works:
+## How the Game Works:
-The following things are part of the game:

-In the game Ball and Paddle, the ball bounces off the walls, bricks, and the paddle.
-The player moves the paddle so that the ball doesn't fall off the bottom of the screen.

-### Bricks:
-The bricks on the game screen are set up in groups and rows.
-To finish the level, the player has to break all of the bricks.

-### Levels:
-The game has three levels that get harder as you go up.
-Each level has a different layout of bricks and the ball moves faster.

-### Scoring and Lives:
-When a person breaks a brick, they get a point.
-The game keeps score and keeps track of how many lives the player has left.
-The player starts with three lives, and if they lose all of them, the game is over.

-### How to win and lose:
-The player wins the game when all of the bricks on the screen are gone.
-If the ball hits the bottom of the screen and there are still lives left, the player can keep playing.
-But if the person runs out of lives, the game is over.
+Here's an overview of the Snake Game:

+- The game features a grid-based game board represented by the HTML Canvas element.
+- The snake starts with a few initial segments and grows longer as it eats food.
+- The player controls the snake's movement using the arrow keys on the keyboard.
+- The snake moves in the direction indicated by the arrow key and cannot reverse its direction to avoid colliding with its own body.
+- The game ends if the snake collides with the walls or its own body.
+- Food appears at random positions on the game board, and when the snake eats it, it grows longer, and the player earns points.
+- The player's score is displayed during the game.
+- The game speed increases gradually as the snake grows, creating a more challenging experience.

-### Key Learning Points:
+## Key Learning Points:
-During the making of this project, there were several key learning points:
+During the development of this game, you can learn the following key points:

-### HTML5 Canvas:
-The HTML5 canvas element is used to make the game's images and handle the rendering of the game.
+- Utilizing HTML5 Canvas: The game utilizes the HTML5 canvas element to draw the game board, snake, and food, as well as handle rendering and animations.

-### JavaScript Game Development:
-The idea was to use JavaScript to make game mechanics.
-This meant taking care of how the ball moved, how to tell when it hit something, what the user did, and how the game logic worked.

-### Event Handling:
-The keyboard input for moving the paddle and restarting the game is handled by the game's event listeners.
+- JavaScript Game Development: JavaScript is used to handle game mechanics, such as moving the snake, detecting collisions, updating the score, and managing game over conditions.

+- Event Handling: The game captures keyboard events to control the snake's movement and handle game restarts.

-### Animation and Frame Rendering:
-The'requestAnimationFrame' method is used to make animation and frame rendering run smoothly in the game.
+- Animation and Frame Rendering: The game employs the `requestAnimationFrame` method to achieve smooth animation and frame rendering.

-## How to Run the Project:
+## How to Play:
-Follow these steps to run the Breakout Game:
+To enjoy the Snake Game, follow these steps:

-- Open the HTML file (called "index.html") that was given to you in a web browser that supports HTML5 painting.
+- Open the HTML file (called "index.html") provided in a web browser that supports HTML5 canvas.

-- The game will start on its own, and the player can use the left and right button keys to move the paddle.
+- The game will start automatically, and you can control the snake's movement using the arrow keys on your keyboard.

-- The goal is to get rid of all the bricks on the screen by moving the ball away from them with the paddle.

-- The 'R' key can be used to start the game over.

-## Attribution:
-The logic of the code and the first guide for making a Breakout game came from MDN (Mozilla Developer Network).
-The original lesson can be found at [the Mozilla documentation.](https://developer.mozilla.org/en-US/docs/Games/Tutorials/2D_Breakout_game_pure_JavaScript) But for this project, the game had to be rewritten from start, including changes to the logic, structure, and design.
-This was done to make sure the game was original and to avoid plagiarism.
+- Guide the snake to eat the food that appears on the board to grow longer and earn points.

+- Be careful not to let the snake collide with the walls or its own body.
+If a collision occurs, the game will end.

+- Your score will be displayed during the game.

+Enjoy playing the Snake Game and aim for a high score!